muquit/ssl-tls-verify/docs/use_as_libary.md

 ## How to use ssl-tls-verify as a library

-`ssl-tls-verify` can be use a a libary from other projects.
+`ssl-tls-verify` can be used a libary with other projects.
 Some examples are shown below

 ### Cert checker